How much does it cost to put a dog or cat to sleep in the UK?

 Dermal fillers for the face are priced per syringe, and that is where the maths gets away from people.

-Laser hair removal is nearly always sold as a course, and that is exactly why the pricing gets murky.
+Laser hair removal is almost always sold as a course, and that is exactly why the pricing gets murky.

-Teeth whitening prices in the UK cover a huge range, from a take-home tray kit to a single in-chair power session, and the marketing blurs the difference.
+Teeth whitening prices in the UK cover a huge range, from a take-home tray kit to a single in-chair power session, and the marketing blurs the difference between them.

-Chemical peel is a single name covering a huge spread of treatments, from a gentle lunchtime refresh to a deep medical-grade resurfacing.
+Chemical peel is one name covering a huge spread of treatments, from a gentle lunchtime refresh to a deep medical-grade resurfacing.

 Median £150 across 7 real prices